UltrosBot/Ultros-contrib/Lua/README.md

 Interpreter
 -----------

 We use [lupa](https://github.com/scoder/lupa) to provide Lua functionality.
-Depending on how you installed it, and what you have installed, you may be using LuaJIT, Lua 5.2, or Lua 5.1 (in that order of search preference).
+Depending on how you installed it and what you have installed, you may be using LuaJIT, Lua 5.2, or Lua 5.1 (in that order of search preference).
 We highly recommend using LuaJIT, but for maximum comparability, it's a good idea to target 5.1 as a minimum version for any plugins you release publicly.